EMI Filters / RFI Filters

 What is an EMI Filter?

-An EMI filter also called an RFI filter, is a passive electronic device used to suppress electrical noise from electrical equipment or to keep electrical noise from getting into the equipment.
-An EMI filter works in both directions.
+An EMI filter also called an RFI filter, is a passive electronic device used to suppress electrical noise from electrical equipment.

-EMI filters have been around for a long time.
-The first filters were used to suppress electrical noise in vehicles.
-This noise interfered with radio reception
+The first EMI filters were used to suppress electrical noise in vehicles.
+This electrical noise interfered with radio reception.

 What criteria are used to select the proper EMI filter?